First few aid trucks enter Gaza but allies threaten Israel with sanctions and urge more

 Israeli Prime Minister Benjamin Netanyahu said his decision to resume "minimal" aid to Gaza came after allies said they couldn't support Israel's new military offensive if there are "images of hunger" coming from the Palestinian territory.

 Shortly after Israel announced the first trucks entered Gaza, the U.K., France and Canada issued a sharply worded joint statement calling the aid "wholly inadequate."
-They threatened "concrete actions" against Israel, including sanctions, for its activities in Gaza and the occupied West Bank, calling on Israel to stop it "egregious" new military actions in Gaza.
+They threatened "concrete actions" against Israel, including sanctions, for its activities in Gaza and the occupied West Bank and called on Israel to stop its "egregious" new military actions in Gaza.

+Prime Minister Benjamin Netanyahu condemned the joint statement and called it “a huge prize for the genocidal attack on Israel on October 7.”

 Israel over the weekend launched a new wave of air and ground operations across Gaza, and the army ordered the evacuation of its second-largest city, Khan Younis, where a massive operation earlier in the 19-month war left much of the area in ruins.